AndreiMaikov/OM_shipping--SQL/Readme.md

 (click on the image to view it full size).

+Tables in the diagram are marked accordingly to the type of information they hold – whether it is related to customers, products, etc. The Common Table group consists of tables that contains a three-table structure users–roles–user_roles, which is worth elaborating on here.

 It is possible that someone involved in OM business processes can have several different roles.
 For example, a person can act in one transaction as a buyer and in other &mdash; as a seller, or the same employee can pick an order and deliver it as a driver.

 This results in many-to-many relationships between **users** (those involved in the OM business processes) and **the roles** available in such processes (that are Customer, Vendor, Administrator, Picker and Driver).
 To resolve these many-to-many relationships in compliance with the third normal form requirements, a three-table structure users&ndash;roles&ndash;user_roles is utilized.
 Each row of the latter table corresponds to a user and one of the user’s roles.